Watch how four families deal with different issues related to dementia and driving.

 Having the conversation

-Losing the independence driving provides can be upsetting.
+Plan to discuss how retirement from driving will be handled before it becomes an issue.
+Be sympathetic as you address the topic because retiring from driving and the perceived loss of independence is difficult for many.
 It is important to acknowledge a person's feelings and preserve his or her independence, while ensuring the person's safety and the safety of others.

 Starting the conversation: